 Your portfolio should contain 20 examples of your strongest photographic work, as well as any sketchbooks and journals that evidence your writing skills.
 We are looking for work that evidences:

 - Creativity and ideas generation

 - Knowledge and understanding of current events Above all, we are looking for candidates who demonstrate a passion for visual storytelling.

-Think about how you would answer questions such as:
+As well as preparing your portfolio, have a think about how you would answer questions such as:

 - Why do you want to do the Press and Editorial Photography course?